Ally Invest offers low prices with a robust platform, but it falls short on mutual funds, and ETFs.

-Ally Invest also requires no minimum deposit to start an account, unlike E*Trade ($500) or Scottrade ($2,500).
-As I have mentioned in previous reviews, however, it is important not to be swayed by the $0 minimum deposit feature alone.
+Ally Invest also requires no minimum deposit to start an account, unlike E*Trade ($500). mentioned in previous reviews, however, it is important not to be swayed by the $0 minimum deposit feature alone.
 Investors are always going to have to deposit something to start trading, and you would probably want something in the neighborhood of $2,000 to start making any sort of substantial trades anyway.
 So while the $0 requirement looks good on the surface, it shouldn’t be the only attribute that moves you to join any broker with the same flashy offering.

 It’s difficult to find many downsides with Ally Invest.
 There are some, but there are no major problems, and certainly nothing that would scare prospective customers away from joining.
 That said, here’s what I did find: